-Ordinary pollution from homes, offices and the like, including sanitary wastewater and chemicals added to the drinking water distribution system, is permitted under Section 8 of the Pollution Control Act (in Norwegian only) as long as the requirements in the biocidal products and drinking water regulations (both in Norwegian only) are met Use and discharge of chemicals from this site of the business does not therefore require authorization pursuant to Section 66.
-It is clarified that chemicals used for cleaning plants for the production of fresh water, including drinking water, are covered by the obligation to obtain a permit for use and discharge under this section.
-Requirements for water treatment chemicals in drinking water are given in the drinking water regulations.
+Ordinary pollution from homes, offices and the like, including sanitary wastewater and chemicals added to the drinking water distribution system, is permitted under Section 8 of the Pollution Control Act (in Norwegian only).
+Use and discharge of chemicals from this site of the business does not therefore require authorization pursuant to Section 66.
+Requirements for water treatment chemicals in drinking water are given in the Drinking Water Regulations.

+It is emphasized that chemicals used in plants and equipment for the production of fresh water, including drinking water, such as seawater evaporators and reverse osmosis systems, are covered by the obligation to obtain a permit for use and discharge under Section 66.